TheRealKasumi/NikoLight/documentation/build.md

 But of course you are free to order the parts somewhere else or create them by yourself.

 Open their website and click on [Order Now](https://cart.jlcpcb.com/quote) on the right, top of the page.
-This should bring you to the configuration page wher you can upload the files and configure the PCB.
+This should bring you to the configuration page where you can upload the files and configure the PCB.

 ### Upload Gerber Files

 At first the so called `gerber files` should be uploaded.
-These contain all the data required to producte the PCB.
+These contain all the data required to produce the PCB.
 They can be found in the [/pcb/gerber](/pcb/gerber/) folder of the project.
 JLCPCB requires you to upload all of them as a zip file.
-Create a new zip file and put all files from the gerber folder into the root of the zip file.
+Create a new zip file and put all files from the `gerber` folder into the root of the zip file.
 Click on `Add gerber file` on the configuration page and then upload the newly created zip file.
 Once the upload and processing is done, you will see a preview of the PCB.
 It should look like this: